GiovanniBalestrieri/autodichiarazione_2.0/README.md

 ### Milestone 0

 - Simulate one user and associate a random home gps coordinate.
-- Get list of nearby local activities as pharmacies or supermarkets or parks.
+- Simulate random destination point within a radius of 1 km from home position
 - Simulate a first self declaration from Home to one destination
-- Get detailed navigation instructions
+- Get detailed navigation instructions and fill the Destinations field of the self declaration
 - Simulate temporary declaration by pushing it to the distributed digital ledger, the Tangle
-- Create a visualization tool to show the path

 ### Milestone 1

+ Create a visualization tool to show the path

+### Milestone 2

 - Create two users and two declarations with same destination point and time interval
 - Simulate positive results of the CoronaVirus test on User1
 - Create a Check function that given all declarations in the immutable digital ledger, and the id of a positive citizen returns a list of all possible contaminated users that have shared the same places in the same time.
 Should return User2 as a possible test candidate

-### Milestone 2
+### Milestone 3

 - Create two users, two declarations with a portion of the path in common and same time interval
 - Invoke the Check function, should return the orhter User

-### Milestone 3
+### Milestone 4

 - Create N users, N declarations
 - Simulate random positive test results